diazrenata/bbstrends/ideawork/Question_scoping.md

     - Zero slope + not regulated
     - Zero slope + regulated

+I'm inclined to focus first on the trend *slope*: In particular, do we see consistent *declines* in abundance, energy, or both?

+Headlines from BioTIME studies might lead us to expect no slope for abundance, but those studies do not actually amount to an expectation of no slope. *Species richness* and *populations* have no consistent slopes, but the *relative abundances of populations* as well as *colonizations and extinctions* introduce wiggle room between tallying the slopes of individual populations and the overall trend.
+I find it curious that they have not published on the overall slope.
+More generalized concerns about defaunation, declines in population sizes, would point towards an expectation for general declines.

+White et al (2007)

 ## Population vs assemblage

 - Tallying population slopes fails to account for relative abudnances.
 If rare species are stable but abundant species decline, the overwhelming signal is decline.